SnowyMouse/chimera/README.md

 #### NVIDIA camo fix
 Chimera fixes a bug where, if the GPU is an NVIDIA graphics card, it uses alpha blended camo instead of the liquid camo shader.
+This is only applicable to Halo Trial.

 #### Contrail fix
 Chimera fixes a bug where contrails are bugged at high frame rates.

 #### Motion sensor fix
 Chimera fixes a bug where the motion sensor fade is incorrect at >30 FPS

+#### Shader fixes
+Chimera fixes many gearbox shader regression to restore Xbox accurate rendering.
+This includes missing shader types such as shader_transparent_generic.

 #### Fog fix
 Fog in maps such as Assault on the Control Room's sky fog now works as intended.